Flight Attendant Course in Kissimmee, Florida

 Flight attendants typically fly 75-100 hours a month and spend another 50 hours a month on the ground, preparing flights, writing reports, or waiting for aircraft to arrive.
 They might spend several nights a week away from home.
 Employers will typically arrange for hotel accommodations and a meal allowance during these times.

 A flight attendant’s home base and route are generally based on seniority.
 New flight attendants have to be willing to be flexible with their schedule and location.
 Most flight attendants start out working on call, also known as reserve status.
 Flight attendants on reserve usually live near their home airport since they may have to report to work on short notice.

 According to the Bureau of Labor Statistics Occupational Outlook Handbook, as of 2016, the median pay for flight attendants is $48,500 per year.
 Entry level flight attendants can expect to start out around $14-$15 an hour.
 Flight attendants can expect to receive medical insurance and other employee benefits while working for an airline and will also be granted travel benefits for themselves and immediate family members.
+Airlines train flight attendants on the specific policies and procedures expected by that airline.
 As the aviation industry continues to grow, many airlines are replacing smaller regional aircraft with new, larger planes that can accommodate a greater number of passengers.
 This change will likely increase the number of flight attendants needed on some routes.
 Job opportunities may be slightly better at regional or low-cost airlines for entry level flight attendants.

 Source: Bureau of Labor Statistics, U.S. Department of Labor, Occupational Outlook Handbook, 2016-17 Edition, Flight Attendants.